...and some not so recommended. There's a lot of stuff out there. Here are some sites, books and such we have run across which we have opinions about.

 Creation Safaris -- comments on the news and comparisons with facts and other research.
 Tremendous webpage.
 Very highly recommended.

-Creationism and the Early Church -- Robert Bradshaw's website.
-He is an incredible researcher.
-Please note his online book.
+Creationism and the Early Church -- Robert Bradshaw's book.
+He is an incredible researcher. .
 Very highly recommended.

 The Discovery Institute -- presenting excellent articles and analyses of the current situation in public science and supporting intelligent design.
 Very highly recommended